 A grandson of Christina Bennett, owner of Triple B Ranch Horse Rescue, pets one of the horses on the farm on Wednesday.
 Bennett rehabilitates and heals horses brought to her farm with the help of family members in the hopes of finding them new homes.

 Bryant University in Smithfield held a Chinese New Year Celebration on Saturday, Feb.
 4 to celebrate the Year of the Dragon.
 Monica Chang of Lexington, Mass. participated in the celebration with the Bright Pearl Dance Company by performing a dance titled, “Rain in the Bamboo Forest.”

 Julia Anne Boyce, 12, holds one of many free-range chickens on her parents farm, Locust Leaf Farm in Foster.
-Julia Anne’s mother, Julia Boyce, entered a writing contest for Reader’s Digest, writing about her life in 150 words or less.
-Boyce was one of the winners and wrote about life on her farm, Locust Leaf Farm in Foster where she, her husband Bill and daughters Julia Anne, 12, and Kendra, 10 work to raise livestock.
+Julia Anne’s mother, Julia Boyce, won a writing contest for Reader’s Digest writing about the farm.

 Tom Billington of Coventry, delivers a kick to cornered wrestler Greg Cipalone of Johnston during the Renegade Wrestling Alliance charity wrestling match in Ticker's parking lot in Smithfield on Saturday.

 Women from the Wenqin Art Troupe in China wear matching red and white silk outfits to perform a fast moving dance to the song, "Paper-cutting Girls," during the Chinese New Year Celebration at Tolman High School in Pawtucket on Saturday, Jan.
 28.